Sukunda Collection

 Among all the sacred objects born from the Newari metalworking tradition, the Sukunda stands apart.
 It is not simply a lamp; it is a ritual vessel, a ceremonial witness, and one of the finest expressions of Nepalese craft.
 Used for over a thousand years across Buddhist and Hindu Newari practice, the Sukunda is handmade in brass or bronze by artisans of the Kathmandu Valley, each piece individually cast, hammered, and engraved.

 The Sukunda is a traditional Newari oil lamp, primarily crafted from brass or bronze.
-It is the most intricate and symbolically significant lamp in the Newari culture and is considered one of the key ritual objects in Himalayan sacred art.
+It is the most intricate and symbolically significant lamp in Newari culture and is considered one of the key ritual objects in Himalayan sacred art.
 Unlike ordinary oil lamps used in daily puja, the Sukunda holds a prestigious ceremonial role, being lit as a sacred witness during crucial Newari life events, such as coming-of-age ceremonies and weddings.
 Its presence indicates that the activities occurring under its flame are holy, auspicious, and blessed.

 The symbols that make the Sukunda sacred